Having a healthy emergency fund can help cushion any financial blows that you might face during tricky times.

 Put a ban on spending for 2-3 days each week

-You could consider putting the money you would have spent into a dedicated savings account.
+Could you skip your morning coffee shop run, and bring a flask instead?
+You could consider putting the money you would have spent on non-essentials into a dedicated savings account instead.

-Side hustles have become even more popular – with people putting their skills and passions to use.
+Side hustles have become even more popular – with people putting their skills and passions to good use.
 If you’re thinking of starting your own side business, make sure to check with your employer if this is permitted within your contract.
-Be aware that any additional income can have tax implications too.
-You can find out more by reading 5 easy side hustles to boost your income
+Be aware that any additional income can have tax implications, too.
+You can find out more by reading our article on 5 easy side hustles to boost your income.

 Be more sustainable